 Affect vital funding decisions.

-Create a more diverse coalition of leaders.
+Create a more inclusive and diverse policy-making process.

 We believe in the expertise of food nonprofit leaders.
 However, they and the communities that they serve not being adequately represented and included in the policy making process.
 EA’s high touch and personalized training program and services are focused on leveraging our partner organizations’ food system expertise and providing them with the technical assistance, skills, resources and back-end support they need to be civically engaged and advance their missions through policy change.